Eye Lift Questions and Answers

 The Micro Fractional CO2 Laser treatment shows dramatic improvement in skin texture and color and leaves it smooth, firm and even-toned.
 Also, at my practice in New York, after a proper consultation, to determine if I might offer PRP or platelet rich plasma injections combined with a hyaluronic acid filler to help fill out the hollowing beneath eyes and restore color to the skin.

-Treatment for Dark Circle Under Eyes While it is hard to tell by this photo, dark circles under the eyes can be caused by allergies, genetics, sun exposure and even smoking.
+Dark circles under the eyes can be caused by allergies, genetics, sun exposure and even smoking.
 Proper skin examination is necessary to determine the best plan.
 At my practice in New York, options for treatment can include topical creams, chemical peels and lasers.

 Insurance companies rarely account for the specialty involved in these surgeries.
 My advice would be to deal with your insurance company first.
 Get approval from them.
 Submit it all your is dotted and t’s crossed and then knock on wood and cross your fingers that the claim will process.